When you learn that a person who must be included in the case by filing unit policy is in the home, take the following action:

 For newborns, who have already been added, no other action is needed.

-If a client fails to provide an SSN or proof of application for an SSN for a newborn, change the child to medical only (enter code 3 in Item 78).
+If a customer fails to provide an SSN or proof of application for an SSN for a newborn, change the child to medical only (enter code 3 in Item 78).

-If a client fails to provide proof of income or assets for the new member, SWAP the cash case without including the new member (see WAG 18-02-02).
+If a customer fails to provide proof of income for the new member, SWAP the cash case without including the new member (see WAG 18-02-02).